supersambo/papis-tui/README.md

 With this configuration in place the query `a habermas` gets automatically translated to `author: habermas` before being evaluated.

 ## info window
 The info window is located below the documentlist and can be toggled on and of (set `default_on: True` to open it at startup).
 It is mainly intended for displaying the abstract of the selected document, but of course can be configured to be display something else.
 You can define as many different views as you want, each one requires a title and `content` field at least.
-Individual window heights can also be defined and whether content should be linewrapped.
+Individual window heights can also be defined and as well as whether content should be linewrapped.

 ```yaml
 infowindow: